sifanlight/sensor_server/README.md

 ```
 and run the output with root access.

-For this android client please visit this repository:<\br>
+For this android client please visit this repository:</br>
 https://github.com/sifanlight/sensor_android_client